HB 122

 HB 717

-Establishes a licensed framework for psychedelic-assisted treatment and therapy—including psilocybin—for veterans, PTSD sufferers, and others seeking breakthrough mental health options.
+Establishes a licensed framework for psychedelic-assisted treatment and therapy, including psilocybin, for veterans, PTSD patients, and others seeking emerging mental-health options.
 Passed the Senate by substitute in March 2026.

 HB 804

-Would encode into law a blanket pardon for Georgians previously convicted of simple marijuana possession, acknowledging decades of racially biased enforcement by the War on Drugs.
+Would encode into law a blanket pardon for Georgians previously convicted of simple marijuana possession.

 HB 1044

-Gives Georgia residents the right to sue civil immigration enforcement officers who violate their constitutional rights during enforcement operations—creating a state-level accountability mechanism federal law does not provide.
+Gives Georgia residents the right to sue civil immigration enforcement officers who violate their constitutional rights during enforcement operations.

 HB 1050

-Bars local schools and school districts from sharing student data with federal immigration authorities, protecting families from being targeted based on records their children's school holds.
+Bars local schools and school districts from sharing student data with federal immigration authorities without clear legal authority.

 HB 1053

-Repeals existing laws requiring Georgia local law enforcement to cooperate with federal immigration authorities—restoring local jurisdictions' ability to set their own policing priorities without federal coercion.
+Repeals existing laws requiring Georgia local law enforcement to cooperate with federal immigration authorities, restoring local jurisdictions' ability to set policing priorities.

 HB 1242